FMCSA's Electronic Logging Device (ELD) Rule Is The Law

 The ELD rule applies to most motor carriers and drivers who are currently required to maintain RODS per Part 395, 49 CFR 395.8(a).
 The rule applies to commercial buses as well as trucks, and to Canada- and Mexico-domiciled drivers.

-Drivers who operate under the short-haul exceptions may continue using timecards; they are not required to keep RODS and will not be required to use ELDs.
+Drivers who operate under the short-haul exceptions may continue using timecards; they are not required to keep RODS and are not be required to use ELDs.
 Additionally, the drivers listed below are not required to use ELDs, but are still bound by the RODS requirements in 49 CFR 395 and must prepare logs on paper, using an AOBRD or with a logging software program when required:

 With over 50 different ELD solutions currently in the marketplace, selecting a vendor can be a challenging process.
 This is complicated by the fact that the FMCSA does not certify which products will meet all the technical requirements of the ELD mandate.
 This is, in reality, a "self-certification" process.
 The FMCSA also does not have mechanisms in place for manufacturers to test to ensure that the data capture and output of these devices will be compliant with specifications.
 To help carriers with their selection, the FMCSA has posted a list of Registered ELDs and has made available a checklist of functions that an ELD solution must provide at a minimum (see https://www.fmcsa.dot.gov/hours-service/elds/choosing-electronic-logging-device-checklist).

 The following ELD vendors have proactively reached out to Lancer, offering to assist our policyholders*: